lamhq/tech-notes/pages/devops/aws/network/cloudfront.md

 CloudFront is a content delivery network (CDN) service that securely delivers data, videos, applications, and APIs to customers globally.

-It helps reduce latency and provide higher transfer speeds using AWS edge locations.
+It improves read performance by caching the content of your website at different edge locations.

 Used for dynamic, static, streaming, and interactive content.

-Protection against against multiple types of network and denial of service attacks, sudden traffic spikes.
+It provides protection against against multiple types of network and DDoS attack, sudden traffic spikes.

-CloudFront is the only option to add HTTPS to a static website being hosted in an S3 bucket.

-Files can also be uploaded to CloudFront.

 ## Edge Locations